ArgonDesign/alogic/doc/builtins.md

 Alogic provides a set of built-in functions, this section is a comprehensive reference of their semantics.

-<a href="http://afiddle.argondesign.com/?example=builtins.alogic">Fiddle with all of these built-in functions here.</a>

 ### General semantics and concepts

 Names of Alogic built-in functions start with either the `$` or `@` characters.